leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw7_extended_topics.md

 - Please show one visualization that justifies your answer above.

 Side comment: in the future, you'll be using different components of models for different purposes, to understand which is better, simulate it!

+## Q2 - Marketing

+In question, we will highlight the impact of adding variables to your model.

+Imagine the following distribution of variables:
+$$S_i \sim Bernoulli(B_i)$$
+$$C_i \sim Exponential(\frac{0.1}{B_i + A_i})$$
+$$B_i \sim Unif(0, 1)$$
+$$A_i \sim Bernoulli(0.2)$$

+You can imagine this as a simulation for **S**ubscriptions are a function of someone's **B**ackground, the number of **C**licks is a function of someone's **B**ackground whether they have been exposed to an **A**dvertisement.

+In general, companies often run **randomized trials** to estimate the impact of marketing campaigns.
+So it's not unrealistic to imagine that people exposed to the advertisement are randomly chosen.

+In general, you will not observe/measure someone's background but only know of their online activity (e.g. clicks) and whether they are exposed to your advertisement.
+The goal for many businesses is for people to subscribe to their services.

+#### Question 2.0

+Most advertisement campaigns are run by the marketing teams, who are interested in **estimating the impact of the campaign**.

+- Please draw out the DAG for this setting.
+This can be an image or you can type a sequence of edges like "B -> S" to denote the graph.
+- From the data generation process above, does the advertisement encourage users to subscribe?
+- Please generate this dataset with `n=200`, each record $i$ should have one realized value for each of the variables.
+- Please perform a hypothesis test on those exposed to the advertisement vs not, whether the subscription rates are significantly different.
+- The advertisement was meant to target 20% of the users, is 200 enough data to determine if the percentage of users actually exposed to the advertisement is more than 1% off from 20%?

+#### Question 2.1

+Remember that you do not have access to the **B**ackground variable!

+- According to the "truth", is the likelihood of subscribing a function of the clicks?
+- Please fit a logistic regression `glm(YOUR_SUB ~ YOUR_CLICKS, family=binomial(link=logit))` of the subscription probability based on the clicks.
+Please comment on whether you're surprised by the outcome or not.
+- Please fit a logistic regression of hte subscription probability based on the clicks AND the advertisement.
+- Comparing the 2 models above, which show graphically or numerically which model aligns with the data better?

+#### Question 2.2

+- You fitted 3 models so far, one on ads, one on clicks, and one with both, which one should you use given we're trying to determine if advertising works.

 {% include lib/mathjax.html %}